giraffe-fsharp/Giraffe/DOCUMENTATION.md

 ### Model Binding

-Giraffe offers out of the box a few default `HttpContext` extension methods which make it possible to bind the entire (or partial) HTTP payload to a custom object.
+Giraffe offers out of the box a few default `HttpContext` extension methods and equivalent `HttpHandler` functions which make it possible to bind the payload or query string of a HTTP request to a custom object.

-#### BindJsonAsync
+#### Binding JSON

 The `BindJsonAsync<'T>()` extension method can be used to bind a JSON payload to an object of type `'T`: